Arche Resonance Theory

 In ART, the tiling is the substrate.
 Interactions do not require messenger particles; they are geometric compossibility disturbances propagating through the lattice.
 What standard QFT interprets as a "virtual particle" is, structurally, the local compossibility update associated with a specific gauge channel.

-This update is quantized not by empirical fiat, but because a geometric shift in the tiling must enclose a minimum symplectic volume (ℏ) to maintain topological integrity across the Kähler pair.
+This update is quantized not by empirical fiat, but because a geometric shift in the tiling must enclose a minimum symplectic volume to maintain topological integrity across the Kähler pair.
+The Action Bridge (Section 1.2) is the SI measure of this minimum geometric area, with its dimensional derivation an open problem of the field theory.
 Force-carrying particles are thus reframed as discrete geometric shear-waves in the SU(3) × SU(2) × U(1) symmetry of the tiling, eliminating the need for a separate particle ontology.

 5.5 What Has Been Established